elumalaipavadai/Factor-Xa-REINVENT4-Generative-Design/README.md

 ## Project Context

-This project builds directly on Project 1, where a scaffold-aware Factor Xa activity model was trained using curated ChEMBL FXa bioactivity data.
+This project builds directly on Project 1 repository: Factor-Xa-QSAR-GNN-Activity-Prediction, where a scaffold-aware Factor Xa activity model was trained using curated ChEMBL FXa bioactivity data.

 Project 1 model used here: